OktaEdu/es-delivery-ci4d-securing-your-environment-with-policies-and-mfa/README.md

 [![Okta Training](./.tour-resources/oktaeduservices.png "Okta Education Services")](https://www.okta.com/services/training/)

-# Securing Your Environment With Policies And MFA
+# Securing Your Environment With Sign-On Policies And MFA

 This repo contains everything you need to complete the labs in this module: